joshwadd/Vehicle_detection/README.md

 ### Spatial Information

-Spatial information of the image is added to the featur
+Spatial information of the image is added to the feature sap

 ### Colour Histogram